Kamala Harris: America Is At Breaking Point & I'm Deeply Concerned About The State Of The Country!

 TL;DR

-• Vice President Kamala Harris discusses the emotional toll and shock of losing the 2024 presidential election and her reflections on the campaign
+- Vice President Kamala Harris discusses the emotional impact of losing the 2024 presidential election and her concerns about America's current state under Trump

 Episode Recap